- Book family holidays for less in summer 2023

 Gran Canaria weather

-The weather for Gran Canaria, represented by Maspalomas, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Gran Canaria (Maspalomas) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)